SpringDaleSchool/SpringDaleSchool.github.io/_posts/2015-06-07-jekyll-about-me.md

     url: "https://jquery.com/"
 languages: [HTML, JavaScript, CSS]
 ---
-Personal portfolio theme for jekyll.
+Personal portfolio theme for jekyll (powers this site).
 Ready to be hosted on GitHub Pages.